 Access encourages development where there is none, and densifies development where it already exists.
 Improved transit can transform a parking lot into a mid-rise apartment block, but if the demand is there it can also transform that apartment building into an office tower.
 And since not every trip generated by new office buildings or apartment blocks will be made by public transit, the circulator might actually increase the number of auto trips being made on Loop streets.

 * * *

 The circulator has been in the "nice idea" stage since 1987.
-When the city released the draft EIS in September, with the first detailed description of the project's costs and capacity, some no longer found the picture attractive.
+When the city released the draft EIS in September, with the first detailed description of the project's costs and capacity, the actual system disappointed some people.
 The Tribune, which has boosted the project from the start in its editorials, manifested its disappointment in a piece headlined, "Report casts shadow over Loop trolley."
-Among other things the story reported that the full-build system would cost substantially more than it would return in such benefits as cleaner air, and would not actually speed travel times around the Loop.
+Among other things the story reported that the full-build system would cost substantially more than it would return in such benefits as cleaner air and that it would not actually speed travel times around the Loop.

 But measuring a transit system's value by average travel time is as dubious as measuring the quality of a climate by its average temperature.
 On such key and heavily traveled routes as that between North Western Station and Cityfront Center, travel times would in fact be faster by light rail than by bus—in this case by five minutes, an improvement of nearly one-third.

 Transit economics has its own laws of relativity—for example, that the slower travel times are to begin with, the more significant even small improvements are.
 Planners in Chicago did a sensitivity analysis that tested how speed affected people's choices about whether to take a bus or a train or walk; they found that boosting average speed by as little as a quarter-mile per hour resulted in shifts from one mode to another potentially as large as 30 percent.